Quanfita/Quanfita.github.io/_pages/about.md

 Other Work
 ======
 As a Python development engineer, of course, my daily life is constantly typing code, so I have done many projects, but most of them are for commercial use.
 The projects I contact are basically back-end, responsible for the development of service interfaces.
 When I was in the company, I also tried to use Python for back-end development of games.
 I often like to research things in my daily life, so I have written a lot of scripts and done a lot of projects.
-Last year, I developed on the basis of [Hopetree](https://github.com/Hopetree)'s open source project [TendCode](https://tendcode.com) and built my personal blog [QTechCode](https://quanfita.cn)(but in Chinese).

 Publications
 ======